Configuring existing Conferencing Nodes

 The SIP TLS FQDN can be the same as the Conferencing Node's FQDN (made up of its Hostname and Domain).

-If the SIP TLS FQDN field is left blank, the IP address of the Conferencing Node will be used in SIP TLS signaling, and, depending on your call control configuration, this may result in calls failing.
+If the SIP TLS FQDN field is left blank, the IP address of the Conferencing Node is used in SIP TLS signaling, and, depending on your call control configuration, this may result in calls failing.

 For more details on the use of domain certificates in SIP, see section 4 of RFC 5922.